 My Casita Travel Trailer’s “Before Glamping” Pictures

-For the last several weeks I have turned my Casita Travel Trailer into a Glamper, and will be sharing this transformation with you through seven how-to posts (see the end of this post for links to all projects).
+For the last several weeks I have turned my Casita Travel Trailer into a Glamper, and I will now be sharing this transformation with you through seven how-to articles (see the end of this article for links to all projects).

 Because I knew my limitations for restoring my Casita, the process of Glamping my Casita has been very enjoyable, which leads me to my one piece of advice if you are preparing to buy a travel trailer to Glamp; know your limits (i.e. time, costs, renovation experience, facilities, etc.).

-Because of this important restriction, buying my 2006 Casita in very good condition gave me the “vintage” look I wanted, and allowed me to focus on simpler restoration projects and decorating; the only significant restoration I had to do was put down new flooring.
+Because of this important restriction, buying my 2006 Casita in very good condition gave me the “vintage” look I wanted, and allowed me to focus on simpler restoration projects and decorating.
+The only significant restoration project I had to complete was putting down new flooring.